MJX1010/UnityShader/README.md

 # UnityShader
-This is a project about Unity Shader leraning
+This is a project about Unity Shader learning